Choosing a Major at LMU

 - Biochemistry 370

-English-Freshmen year seminar and Rhetorical Arts maybe accepted by some health professional schools.
-Please consult the specific schools you would like to apply to.
-Many health professional schools would like to have courses taken in the English Department or be classified as writing intensive.
+English-Freshmen year seminar and Rhetorical Arts are usually accepted by health professional schools.
+Please consult the specific schools you would like to apply to for confirmation.

 *Note some courses are sequential and only offered once a year.
 Please meet with your LMU faculty advisor early on to plan your class schedule.